pingcap/docs-tidb-operator/en/configure-storage-class.md

 PD also uses Raft to replicate data.
 PD is not an I/O-intensive application, but rather a database for storing cluster meta information.
 Therefore, a local SAS disk or network SSD storage such as EBS General Purpose SSD (gp2) volumes on AWS or SSD persistent disks on Google Cloud can meet the requirements.

-To ensure availability, it is recommended to use network storage for components such as TiDB monitoring, TiDB Binlog, and `tidb-backup` because they do not have redundant replicas.
-TiDB Binlog's Pump and Drainer components are I/O-intensive applications that require low read and write latency, so it is recommended to use high-performance network storage such as EBS Provisioned IOPS SSD (io1) volumes on AWS or SSD persistent disks on Google Cloud.
+To ensure availability, it is recommended to use network storage for components such as TiDB monitoring, and `tidb-backup` because they do not have redundant replicas.

 When deploying TiDB clusters or `tidb-backup` with TiDB Operator, you can configure the `StorageClass` for the components that require persistent storage via the corresponding `storageClassName` field in the `values.yaml` configuration file.
 The `StorageClassName` is set to `local-storage` by default.